Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ![](DOCUMENT.assets/right_popup.png)

- 1. Add State : Add State in current location
+ 1. Add State : Add `State` in current location

  2. Create Transition : This option is only available when you right-click the mouse over the State .
-Shortcut: Shift + left click.
+Shortcut: `Shift + left click`.

- 3. Script :This option is only available when you right-click the mouse over the State.
+ 3. Script :This option is only available when you right-click the mouse over the `State`.

-	+ Open script : This option is only available if a script is attached to the State.
+	+ Open script : This option is only available if a script is attached to the` State`.

-	+ Create new script : This option is only available if the State has not contain a script.
-It will pop up a script create dialog, and attach the new script to the State automatically after the new script is created.
+	+ Create new script : This option is only available if the `State` has not contain a script.
+It will pop up a script create dialog, and attach the new script to the `State` automatically after the new script is created.

-	+ Attach exist script : This option is only available if the State has not contain a script.
-It will pop up a script selected dialog, and attach the selected script to the State.
+	+ Attach exist script : This option is only available if the `State` has not contain a script.
+It will pop up a script selected dialog, and attach the selected script to the `State`.

-	+ Remove script : This option is only available if a script is attached to the State.
-It will remove the script which was attached to the State.
+	+ Remove script : This option is only available if a script is attached to the `State`.
+It will remove the script which was attached to the `State`.

 	> NOTE :
 	>
-	> + Only [correct script](#state-behavior--code-control) can be attached to State.
+	> + Only [correct script](#state-behavior--code-control) can be attached to `Stat`e.

 4. Copy : This option is only available if there have States or Transitions are being selected.
 The selected States and Transitions will be copied.
-Shortcut key: Ctrl + C.
+Shortcut key: `Ctrl + C`.

 5. Paste :  This option is only available after there have States or Transitions been copied.
-The copied object will be pasted, which can be pasted across FSM to realize simple reuse.
-Shortcut key: Ctrl + V.
+The copied object will be pasted, which can be pasted across `FSM` to realize simple reuse.
+Shortcut key: `Ctrl + V`.

    > NOTE :
    >
    > + If the States at both ends of the copied Transition are not completely copied, the transition will not be pasted.
-   >+ The pasted State's name will be added "_" until the State's name is not repeated within the FSM which contain this State.
+   >+ The pasted State's name will be appended `_` until the State's name is not repeated within the FSM which contain this State.

 6. Duplicate : This option is only available if there has States or Transitions are being selected.
 It will Copy, offset and paste the selected objects.

    > NOTE :
    >
    > + If the States at both ends of the copied Transition are not completely copied, the transition will not be duplicate.
-   >+ The pasted State's name will be added "_" until the State's name is not repeated within the FSM which contain this State.
+   >+ The pasted State's name will be appended `_`  until the State's name is not repeated within the FSM which contain this State.

 7. Delete : This option is only available if there has States or Transitions are being selected.
 It will delete the selected objects.